morozovdenisss/NLP_Interview_Analysis/README.md

 # NLP Interview Analysis

-As part of my Bachelor Thesis, I have been experimenting with #NLP algorithms to come up with a way to assess the persona of entrepreneurs, without relying on mostly unscientific quantitative-based leadership tests.
+As part of my Bachelor Thesis, I have been experimenting with natural language processing algorithms to come up with a way to assess the persona of entrepreneurs, without relying on mostly unscientific quantitative-based leadership tests.

 Many startup founders from my network received a questionnaire consisting of 10 questions, focused on assessing their personality based on their reactions and behaviors in predefined events.